cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 ❌️ **Spaces** are limited to two

-❌️ **Rules** exist for Spaces, but since due to the above, it's not practical to replace Simple Expenses
+❌️ **Rules** exist for Spaces, but due to the above, it's not practical to replace Simple Expenses

 ❌️ **Personal account** exists but doesn't inter-operate with other personal accounts.